tourkrub/servant/README.md

 # Servant

-Servant is a module that allows you to consume messages from redis stream.
+Servant is a module that allows you to subscribe to redis stream and handle the event.

 ## Basic Usage

-### Defined Event Class
+### Define Event Class

-First you nend to deflinea a class and method that is going to handle the event
+First you need to define a class and method that is going to handle the event

 ```
+	#notification-service

 	class OrderEvent < BaseEvent
 		# message will return hash value of message key from redis stream record

 		# the name of a method must correspond to the value of event key from redis stream record, which in this case, is "order.created"
 		def created
 			#  define your business logic here
+			SendSlackMessageService.process(user_id: message["user_id"], order_id: message["order_id"])
-			CreateNotificationService(user_id: message["user_id"], order_id: message["order_id"])
+			SendConfirmationEmailService.process(user_id: message["user_id"], order_id: message["order_id"])
 		end
 	end
 ```

 ### Start Servant

 As of now, you have all it needs to handle "order.created" event.
-You can start servant by tying this command in your console
+You can start servant by tying this command on your console

 ```
-	bundle exec servant start -g "notification_service" -e "order.created"
+	bundle exec servant start -g "notification-service" -e "order.created"
 ```

+Options

 `-g` is being used to define a group of that servant.
 In case that you start multiple servants which belong to the same group, redis stream records of the event will be shared among them.
 `-e` is the event or events which a servant subscribes to.
 You could subscribe to events by defining it like this `-e order.created,order.updated,order.destroyed`